Berlusconi and Italy's left head strike electoral reform deal

 The irony of Berlusconi entering the headquarters of the political heirs of the communist party he has long despised, was not lost on anyone.
 The offices still have pictures of Fidel Castro and Che Guevara on their walls.

 A demonstrator hit Berlusconi's car with an egg and another held up a photo montage of the former prime minister behind bars.
 He was expelled from parliament in November after the fraud conviction became definitive and has been leading his party from outside parliament.

-Renzi and Berlusconi favor a system based on proportional representation with a large number of small constituencies each electing four or five representatives and a winner's bonus of 15-20 percent of seats.
+Renzi and Berlusconi favour a system based on proportional representation with a large number of small constituencies each electing four or five representatives and a winner's bonus of 15-20 percent of seats.
 Parties winning below five percent of the vote would not get into parliament.

-After the meeting Renzi said he and Berlusconi were "in tune", agreeing on the need for an electoral law that "favors governability and a bi-polar system, and eliminates the blackmail power of the smallest parties".
+After the meeting Renzi said he and Berlusconi were "in tune", agreeing on the need for an electoral law that "favours governability and a bi-polar system, and eliminates the blackmail power of the smallest parties".